gurgeous/simhilarity/README.md

 # Welcome to simhilarity

-Simhilarity is a gem for quickly matching up text strings that are similar but not identical.
+Simhilarity is a gem for matching up text strings that are similar but not identical.
 Here is how it works:

 1. Normalize strings.
 Downcase, remove non-alpha, etc: